bustle/ember-restless/README.md

 ```

 ### Read-only models
-If you want the entire model to be read-only and also remove all 'write' methods.
-Also provides a performance increase since each property won't have to be observed for 'isDirty'.
+You can make an entire model to read-only.
+This removes all 'write' methods and provides a slight performance increase since each property won't have to be observed for 'isDirty'.
 ``` javascript
 App.Post = RL.ReadOnlyModel.extend({
 ...